Thesis Writing Boot Camp at QMUL – the next Thesis Boot Camp will be a mini version, held 6 - 7 July 2017 - more details soon

 Thinking Writing is pleased to offer the QMUL Thesis Boot Camp, an award-wining program developed at the University of Melbourne, designed to help late-stage PhD candidates get over the final hurdle of writing up, or to kick-start their writing progress if it has stalled.
 You are eligible if you are:

-o in the final stages of your PhD at QMUL,
+o in the final stages of your PhD at QMUL, or are genuinely ready to write at least a whole chapter

 o are willing and available to attend all sessions and to commit to the ethos of dedicated writing required at Thesis Boot Camp, and